 Member Services: A department within our plan responsible for answering your questions about your membership, benefits, grievances, and appeals.
-See Chapter 2 for information about how to contact Member Services.
+Refer to Chapter 2 for information about how to contact Member Services.

 Network: A large group of doctors, specialists, pharmacies, hospitals, and other health-care providers.
 This group is called a "network."
-(See Chapter 1 for more information.)
+(Refer to Chapter 1 for more information.)